Entering the European market for shea butter

 Before agreeing on delivery terms with European buyers you must carefully consider the following three important factors:

 - Delivery time – European buyers prefer shorter delivery times.
 Airfreight is more reliable in terms of on-time delivery, usually faster than sea freight.
-It is important to note that delivery times could be longer than usual due restrictions on the movement of goods, forced quarantine measures and lockdowns implemented because of the COVID-19 pandemic.
+It is important to note that delivery times could be longer than usual due to restrictions on the movement of goods, forced quarantine measures and lockdowns implemented because of the COVID-19 pandemic.

 - Delivery volume and order quantity – Larger volumes are often cheaper to transport via sea by ship.
 However, as margins are reduced, airfreight volumes can be less expensive to transport.

 - Cost of delivery method – For larger volumes, airfreight is an estimated 4–6 times more expensive than sea freight.
 As volumes increase, it is unlikely that freight prices will increase significantly.
 Be aware that the COVID-19 pandemic has increased the cost of airfreight, which is likely to change when passenger flights are fully operational.
+Although the situation has improved, air travel is not fully back to pre-pandemic levels.

 The COVID-19 pandemic has created logistical challenges for exporters in developing countries.
 These challenges are expected to continue for the foreseeable future, as governments attempt to tackle the pandemic by implementing different measures.
 European importers of shea butter interviewed for this report commented that: ‘logistically it’s been very difficult’ during the coronavirus pandemic.
 Higher transport costs and delays are two of the main difficulties European importers reported.
+The situation has gotten better in terms of logistics, but some channels were still not operating at full capacity at the end of 2021.

 Any goods imported to the EU must be insured and the buyer is usually in charge of insurance.
 European buyers of shea butter prefer to ship according to FOB terms.
 However, this varies depending on the buyer.